Sarath-Raja/Responsive-Gallery-Protfolio/README.md

 ﻿# Responsive-Gallery-Protfolio
-A sample responsive images gallery page using only HTML and CSS
+A sample responsive image gallery page using only HTML and CSS